How to Visit Magical Seiser Alm: Europe’s Biggest Mountain Meadow

 Overview

-The views in Seiser Alm are at their best during sunrise and sunset, when you can see the sun’s rays move across the meadow and the colors slowly change.
+The views in Seiser Alm are at their best during sunrise and sunset when you can see the sun’s rays move across the meadow and the colors slowly change.
 So, for the best light and to avoid the crowds, you best go there really early.
-Or you can spend the whole day exploring this magical place and wait for the sun to set to enjoy a beautiful ending of your day at Seiser Alm.
+Or you can spend the whole day exploring this magical place and wait for the sun to set to enjoy the beautiful ending of your day at Seiser Alm, Italy.

-Seiser alm can be reached by car, but only before 9am and after 5pm during high season.
+By car, it is only possible to reach Seiser Alm before 9 am and after 5 pm during high season.
 In between these hours, the road to the top is closed and you can only go up by cable car or by bus.
 Driving down is allowed 24/7.
-There is only one exception: If you booked a stay within Seiser Alm, you’ll receive a permission to drive up the road between 9am and 5pm, but ONLY on the day of your check-in.
+There is only one exception: If you booked a stay within Seiser Alm, you’ll receive permission to drive up the road between 9 am and 5 pm, but ONLY on the day of your check-in.

 During the off-season, the Seiser Alm cable car remains closed and therefore the road up to Compatsch is open to private traffic all day long.

-By Car – If you want to go up by car, you have two options.
-The first option is driving all the way up to Compatsch (before 9am or after 5pm during high season).
-Here, you can park your car at parking lot P2 for €24.
-Don’t go any further with your car, as it is forbidden to drive through Seiser Alm.
+If you want to go up by car, you have to drive up before 9 am or after 5 pm.
+You can choose between two parking lots.
+The first parking is all the way up to Compatsch, where, you can park your car at parking lot P2 for €24.
+Don’t go any further with your car, as it is forbidden to drive through Seiser Alm, Italy.

-During off-season, the price of the parking area P2 in Compatsch is then €12.
+During the off-season, the price of the parking area P2 in Compatsch is then €12.

-The other option is driving until a second parking lot a little before the center of Compatsch: Parkplatz P1 Spitzbühl.
-This parking lot is free, but you will have to make a short walk up to Compatsch and the meadow of Seiser Alm.
+The other parking is located a little before the center of Compatsch: Parkplatz P1 Spitzbühl.
+This parking lot is free, but you will have to make a short walk up to Compatsch and the meadow of Alpe di Siusi.
 At this parking lot, you see a lift on your right-hand side and kind of a path going to the left.
-Turn your back to the lift and take this path as this will take you to the walking area of Seiser Alm.
+Turn your back to the lift and take this path as this will take you to the walking area of Seiser Alm, Italy.

-The path is not indicated, but follow your feeling in the direction of Seiser Alm or use Google Maps.
+The path is not indicated, but follow your feelings in the direction of Seiser alm or use Google Maps.

 You can find all current opening hours on here.